 Her current research takes two forms.
 First, Owens is writing an intellectual history of American feminism, with a focus on lesbian feminist theory, culture, aesthetics, and institutions.
 Second, she is writing histories of the present that explore how structural racism and misogyny get expressed in ordinary life.
 Essays related to these projects appear in Signs: Journal of Women in Culture and Society, South Atlantic Quarterly, Feminist Formations, and Literary Hub.

-Owens has received support from the Library Company of Philadelphia, the Charles Warren Center for American History, and the American Academy of Arts and Sciences.
+Owens has received support from the Institute for Citizens and Scholars, the Cogut Institute for the Humanities, the American Academy of Arts and Sciences, the Library Company of Philadelphia, and the Charles Warren Center for American History.
 She is also a proud almuna of the Mellon Mays Undergraduate Fellowship (MMUF).

-Owens teaches classes on women's history, the history of slavery in the United States, the history of sexuality, and feminist theory.
-She eagerly integrates teaching with her work at the Center for the Study of Slavery and Justice.
-She is also a co-convenor of the Brown Gender History Workshop and the Brown Legal History Workshop.
+At Brown, Owens teaches classes on women's history, the history of slavery in the United States, the history of sexuality, and feminist theory.
+She eagerly integrates teaching with her work as a fellow at the Center for the Study of Slavery and Justice.
+She is also the founder and convenor of the Brown Gender History Workshop and a co-convenor of the Brown Legal History Workshop.